KURUKOOTINARESH/Polkadex/README.md

-clone git repository to your local system
+1.clone git repository to your local system

-Then open terminal in the project folder
+2.Then open terminal in the project folder

-Run 'npm install' to get the dependencies
+3.Run 'npm install' to get the dependencies

-Then run 'npm install react-icons --save' to use the icons Then run 'npm start' to start the server and we can check the given url where the app runs in developent mode
+4.Then run 'npm install react-icons --save' to use the icons

+5.Then run 'npm start' to start the server and we can check the given url where the app runs in developent mode